|

 option appears when data from protein structure prediction

 servers are submitted.
-This lets the user to analyse predicted
+This lets the user view a predicted

 -